andrejbauer/dependent-type-theory-syntax/README.md

-# dependent-type-theory-syntax
+# Syntax of dependent type theories

-An Agda formalization of raw syntax for dependent type theory
+An Agda formalization of the *raw* syntax for dependent type theories.